intel/libvpl/examples/interop/vpl-infer/README.md

 ## Intro

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and resize, and how to use OpenVINO for inferencing
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and resize, and how to use the OpenVINO™ toolkit for inferencing

 | Optimized for    | Description
 |----------------- | ----------------------------------------